v--/website/code/common/rendering/README.md

 Once we have a component, it has its `state$` property, and we can use it to extract the state and perform some action.
 This is how reactivity works:

 1. An abstract `Node` type must be chosen, which will be the rendering target.
-A [`INodeManipulator`](./types.ts) interface must be implemented for it.
+An [`INodeManipulator`](./types.ts) interface must be implemented for it.

     The manipulator takes care of the low-level primitive operations of rendering - creating a node, updating some property of a node, adding a child node and so forth.